syncfusion-content/javascript-docs/js/api/ejTagCloud.md

-Defines the frequency number to categorize the font size.
+Defines the frequency column number to categorize the font size.